typelevel/Laika/docs/07-reference/02-standard-directives.md

 that can be used by renderers to change the appearance of the rendered element.

 For HTML and EPUB output it will get rendered as a `class` attribute that can be used in CSS declarations.
-For PDF it can also be used in Laika's @:ref(CSS for PDF) support, even though there is no interim HTML output.
+For PDF it can also be used in Laika's [CSS for PDF] support, even though there is no interim HTML output.

 Block directive: